Human Papillomavirus Symptoms

 HPV infections can result in genital warts and cancer in certain individuals.
 Genital warts will typically appear as a single small bump or cluster of bumps in the genital region.
 They can be large or small, flat or raised, or shaped similar to a cauliflower.
 HPV can also cause cancer of the vagina, vulva, penis, anus, throat, tongue and tonsils.

-It can take years for an HPV infection to develop into cancer, and there’s no way to know who is most at risk.
-For this reason, it’s important to get vaccinated when possible and avoid risky behavior, which could leave you exposed to the virus.
+It can take years for an HPV infection to develop into cancer, and there's no way to know who is most at risk.
+For this reason, it's important to and avoid risky behavior, which could leave you exposed to the virus.

 Minimizing Your Risk